Video Vets Now Frequently Asked Questions

 When shouldn't I use Video Vets Now?

-Here are just some of the conditions our vets deem to be potentially life-threatening.
-In all of these cases, your pet may need urgent emergency treatment so please contact your nearest Vets Now clinic immediately.
+Here are some of the conditions our vets deem to be potentially life-threatening and are not suitable for Video Vets Now.
+In each case, your pet may need urgent emergency treatment so please contact your registered vet or out-of-hours care provider immediately.

 - Breathing difficulties